-Android File Transfer for Linux
+Android File Transfer for Linux (and macOS!)

 View the Project on GitHub whoozle/android-file-transfer-linux

-Android File Transfer for Linux — reliable MTP client with minimalistic UI similar to Android File Transfer.
+Android File Transfer for Linux — a reliable MTP client with minimalistic UI similar to Android File Transfer.

 It just works™.

-or any other mtp software, you might not need this software (but give it a try!).
+If you’re happy with gmtp/gvfs/mtpfs or any other MTP software, you might not need this software (but give it a try!).

-package, you can still install it in your system.
+If your distribution does not provide an android-file-transfer-linux package, you can still install it on your system.

 There’s quite a few packages available:

-If you want to help me with development, click on the link below and follow the instructions.
-I’m developing AFTL in my spare time and try to fix everything as fast as possible, sometimes adding features in realtime (more than 100 tickes closed by now).
-Any amount would help relieving pain of using MTP. :D
+brew install --cask whoozle-android-file-transfer or brew install --cask whoozle-android-file-transfer-nightlyIf you want to help me with development, click on the link below and follow the instructions.
+I’m working on this project in my spare time and I try to fix everything as fast as possible, sometimes adding features in realtime (more than 100 tickets closed by now).
+Any amount would help relieving the pain of using MTP. :D

 https://www.paypal.me/whoozle